Skip to main content

 Overview – bilateral relations

-We continue to engage Iran in dialogue on a range of important issues, including human rights, consular issues, refugees, terrorism, and regional stability.
+We continue to engage Iran in dialogue on a range of important issues, including regional stability, human rights, immigration and consular matters.

 Political overview

-The 1979 Islamic revolution transformed Iran, abolishing the monarchy, and establishing an Islamic Republic.
-The political system now comprises both elected and unelected institutions, though election processes have strong anti-democratic elements.
-The Supreme Leader is Iran's highest political authority and is chosen by the Assembly of Experts, a body of 88 clerics (elected on a regional basis).
-The President, the unicameral Islamic Consultative Assembly (or Majlis) and municipal councils are elected every four years on the basis of universal suffrage.
-Electoral candidates are vetted by the Guardian Council, which consists of six clerics appointed by the Supreme Leader, and six legal figures, appointed by the Head of the Judiciary and approved by the Majlis.
+The 1979 Islamic Revolution transformed Iran – abolishing the monarchy and establishing an Islamic Republic.
+Iran's political system now comprises both elected and unelected institutions, though election processes have strong anti-democratic elements.
+The Supreme Leader is Iran's highest political authority and is chosen by the Assembly of Experts – a body of 88 clerics (elected on a regional basis).
+The President, the unicameral Islamic Consultative Assembly (or Majlis), and municipal councils are elected every four years on the basis of universal suffrage.
+Electoral candidates are vetted by the Guardian Council, which consists of six clerics appointed by the Supreme Leader, and six legal figures appointed by the Head of the Judiciary and approved by the Majlis.

-The Supreme Leader is responsible for choosing the Head of the Judiciary, setting general state policy, declaring war and peace, commanding the armed forces (including appointment of commanders, control of intelligence and security agencies) and holds the authority to initiate changes to the constitution.
+The Supreme Leader is responsible for choosing the Head of the Judiciary, setting general state policy, declaring war and peace, commanding the armed forces (including appointment of commanders and control of intelligence and security agencies) and holds the authority to initiate changes to the Iranian Constitution.
 Iran's second and current Supreme Leader, Ali Khamenei, assumed the role in 1989, succeeding the 'father' of the 1979 revolution, Ruhollah Khomeini.

 The Majlis has the power to initiate bills but the Guardian Council must approve all bills passed by the Majlis, consistent with Islamic law and the Iranian Constitution.